 Only approved medical expenses under the Canadian Income Tax Act are eligible for this plan, see the list here.

 How does it work?

 A Cost Plus arrangement can be set up with an insurer on a fee per claim basis.
 Insurers generally charge an administrative fee that is a % of the amount claimed.
-To get signed up, you can complete the Cost Plus Agreement and start by submitting your first Cost Plus claim here.
+To get signed up, you can complete the Cost Plus Agreement and start by submitting your first Cost Plus claim to firstname.lastname@example.org.